 Performance is among the best of any VPN service and more than enough for streaming HD video.
 As with the other services here, you may find you can stream 4K content if your own broadband is quick enough.

 With headquarters in Panama and a no-logging policy, NordVPN also scores well for privacy.
 Don't forget you can also use the service on your laptop, phone and other devices: Nord allows up to six simultaneous connections and offers extra features such as double VPN for excellent security and privacy.

 ExpressVPN isn't the cheapest option.
 It's one of the most expensive, actually, but it is also one of the best.
 There's no free trial.
 Instead there's the offer of a 30-day money-back guarantee so you can try it out and get a refund if you're not happy.

-It also lives up to its name when it comes to speed since, in our tests, it was one of the fastest services and can easily handle video streaming.
-At the time of writing, it worked with US Netflix, just as you'd expect.
+It also lives up to its name when it comes to speed since, in our tests, it was one of the fastest VPN services and can easily handle video streaming.
+It works with US Netflix, just as you'd expect.

-There are around 1700 servers in 94 countries.
-It's HQ is based in the British Virgin Islands, which is technically outside the 14-eyes group.
+The company now has over 2000 servers in 94 countries.
+It's HQ is in the British Virgin Islands, which is technically outside the 14-eyes group.
 But the fact the company keeps no logs means it isn't really an issue.